vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

 Known issues
 ------------
-.. note:: The current version of the software is in beta testing so please be aware that issues might arise.
-We also appreciate your collaboration in identifying them and, if you do, please post them in the relevant page on `Github <https://github.com/idia-astro/idavie_releases/issues>`_.
-All issues will be fixed for the first data release.

 The following are issues we already know about and that will be fixed as soon as possible:

 #.
 In order to paint, a region must be selected and cropped to
 #.
 The option to paint a new source mask has multiple issues we are aware of.
-If you encounter problem we suggest you restart iDaVIE-v and you send us your log file.
+If the user encounters problems we suggest to record and send us the log file and restart DaVIE-v.
 #.
 Problem with virus protection systems.
 We will make a request to Norton to have our software "whitelisted".
 In the meantime the virus protection does not recognize the .exe and puts up the warning.
 See more details `here <https://www.symantec.com/connect/forums/how-avoid-wsreputation1-error>`_